KerenDruker/computer-organization-proj/README.md

 ./asm program.asm memin.txt
 ```

-Let's create a clear and simple README for your project based on all the documentation and code files you provided.
-This README will outline the purpose of the project, the main components, how to run the program, and the input and output files involved.

-SIMP Processor Simulator and Assembler
-Project Overview
-This project involves creating a simulator and an assembler for a RISC processor called SIMP.
-The assembler translates written assembly code into machine code, while the simulator reads this machine code and simulates its execution on the SIMP processor.

-Components
-Main Files
-Main.c - Initializes and orchestrates the simulation and assembly processes based on command-line inputs.
-Assembler.c - Handles the conversion of assembly language into machine code and outputs a memory image.
-simulator.c - Executes the binary code, simulating the SIMP processor operations including fetching, decoding, and executing instructions.
-Documentation
-Instructions.pdf - Provides detailed instructions, specifications, and guidance for the SIMP processor project.
-Functionality
-The SIMP processor contains 16 registers and supports R and I format instructions.
-The assembler runs through the code twice: first to identify and store labels, and second to translate instructions into machine code.
-The simulator follows the fetch-decode-execute cycle typical of RISC processors.
-Input and Output Files
-memin.txt: Input file for the simulator containing the initial memory state in machine code.
-memout.txt: Output file showing the memory state after simulation.
-regout.txt: Outputs the final state of the processor's registers.
-trace.txt: Provides a detailed trace of each executed instruction, showing the state before execution.
-cycles.txt: Records the number of clock cycles used during the simulation.
-Running the Program
-Ensure you have the executable files (sim.exe for the simulator and asm.exe for the assembler) along with the necessary .txt files in the same directory.

-Assembler
-bash
-Copy code
-./asm.exe program.asm memin.txt
-Simulator
-bash
-Copy code
-./sim.exe memin.txt memout.txt regout.txt trace.txt cycles.txt

 # How to Build
 1. Compile the C files using a C compiler, such as GCC:
 ```bash